Latest situation

 Current problem

-The business with electronics recycling is becoming increasingly lucrative, reports the Bundesverband Sekundärstoffe und Entsorgung (BVSE).
-Many recycling companies have now settled in Europe.
+The electronics recycling business is becoming increasingly lucrative, reports the German Association for Secondary Materials and Waste Management (BVSE).
+Many recycling companies have now established themselves in Europe.
 They have benefited from the high metal prices of recent years.
-However, the high costs of processing the metals are depressing their profits.
+However, the high costs of processing the metals are squeezing their profits.

 AGT solution

 Conversion is the optimal solution for recycling electronic waste.
-Within the LTC process, the various materials (plastics, metals, minerals) are gently separated.
-The organic substances are converted and processed into a strong gas comparable to natural gas, while all metals and minerals, such as gold, platinum, rare earths, copper, etc., remain undamaged for reuse.
-The recycling of these treasures in landfills can be described as modern raw material mining – sustainability in its purest form.
+As part of the LTC process, the various materials (plastics, metals, minerals) are gently separated.
+The organic materials are converted and processed into a strong gas comparable to natural gas, while all metals and minerals such as gold, platinum, rare earths, copper, etc. remain undamaged for reuse.
+The recycling of these treasures in landfill sites could be described as modern resource mining.

 Benefit